Coins stacked on top of each other

-What is considered Riba in Islam?
+What is considered riba in Islam?

-Why Riba is prohibited in Islam?
+Why riba is prohibited in Islam

-“O you who believe!
+In the Holy Quran, Allah (SWT) tells us to not engage in interest-based transactions or investments: “O you who believe!
 Fear Allah and give up what remains [due to you] of interest, if you are true believers.”
 (2:278)

 What should we do with interest money?